Skip to Content

 Wave

-“Garden”, the premier attraction, was in a cavernous room, had an elevated viewing platform, and was one of the few exhibits with content worth sticking around to watch for a while.
+“Garden”, the premier attraction, was in a massive room, had an elevated viewing platform, and was one of the few exhibits with content worth sticking around to watch for a while.

-Programming alternates between the paintings of Joseon and the “Light of Las Vegas”, which pays tribute to the host city.
+“Light of Las Vegas”, which pays tribute to the host city’s past and present is easily the best.

 Interactive Experience for Kids